bootphon/pygamma-agreement/docs/source/principles.rst

     \gamma = 1 - \frac{\delta_{best}}{\delta_{random}}

-Several points that should be made about that value:
+Several points that should be clarified about that value:

-* it is bounded by :math:`]-\infty,1]` but for most "regular" situations it should be contained in :math:`[0, 1]`
+* it is bounded by :math:`]-\infty,1]` but for most "regular" situations it should be contained within :math:`[0, 1]`
-* the higher and the closer it is to 1, the better.
+* the higher and the closer it is to 1, the more similar the annotators' annotations are.

 the gamma value is computed from a ``Continuum`` object, using a given ``Dissimilarity`` object :